About us . . .

 Students pursuing geology degrees are encouraged to join faculty in diverse and challenging research programs.
 Much of the research is in the field and many trips are organized by the faculty each year.
 These field trips give students the opportunity to exercise their classroom learning on how to identify and interpret geologic formations, fossils, and minerals.

-As part of their training, students are given in-depth instruction on quantitative and qualitative analysis of geologic samples, using a variety of methods including polarizing microscopy, Scanning Electron Microscopy (SEM), chemical analysis, and X-ray diffraction.
+As part of their training, students are given in-depth instruction on quantitative and qualitative analysis of geologic samples, using a variety of methods including polarizing microscopy, Scanning Electron Microscopy (SEM), Energy Dispersive Spectroscopy, Wavelength Dispersive Spectroscopy, Chemical analysis, and X-ray diffraction.

 IPFW has offered undergraduate degrees in Geology since 1964.